The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis may play a role.

 The treatment options for tics include behavioral therapy and antipsychotic medication.
 Both of these cause substantial side effects.
 Sadly, these medications are also proved to be insufficient to stop tics for a substantial number of the patients struggling with TS.
 Thus, there is definitely a demand for a more effective treatment types that have fewer side effects.

-TS patients have anecdotally report success with cannabis.
-Based on this, researchers turned their attention to the central endocannabinoid system (ECS) as an alternative method of the drug mechanism.
+TS patients have anecdotally reported success with cannabis.
+Based on these personal testimonies, researchers turned their attention to the central endocannabinoid system (ECS) as a possible alternative method of the drug mechanism.
 Cannabis-based medicine, such as dronabinol (delta-9- tetrahydrocannabinol, THC) and nabiximols (contains THC and CBD at 1:1 ratio), have been suggested strategies for patients with TS.
 Patients who smoke cannabis, however, also report that it stops tics very effectively.

-Study Shows 9 out of 12 Stop Tics With Cannabis
+Study Shows Nine out of Twelve Stop Tics With Cannabis

 A preliminary study, set in Germany with 12 adult TS patients, has tried to answer the question of the impact that cannabis, and specifically THC, has on TS tics.
 In this study, 12 adults received a single dose of THC (5, 7.7 or 10mg) or a placebo.
 Administrators assessed tic severity with a self-rating scale and examiner ratings.

-The results demonstrated significant reduction in the motor and vocal tics using a self-rating scale.
-Data suggested that higher dosage (7.5 and 10mg) had greater effects, than the lower one (5mg).
+The results demonstrated significant reduction in the motor and vocal tics, using a self-rating scale.
+Data suggested that higher dosage (7.5 and 10mg) had greater effects than the lower (5mg).
 Patients taking higher doses, 7.5 and 10mg, reported side effects, such as headache and nausea.
-Also, the patients without prior use of THC were more likely to report negative side effects.
+Also, the patients without prior use of THC were more likely to report these negative side effects.
 Results suggest side-effects decrease with a long-term treatment and occur less frequently when doctors increase the doses incrementally.

-One drawback of the study includes the small sample size (12 patients).
-Nevertheless, 9 out of 12 patients treated with THC were more successful than the placebo.
+One drawback of the study includes the small sample size (twelve patients).
+Nevertheless, nine out of twelve patients treated with THC were more successful than the placebo.
 This is a mean global improvement of 43%.